alammers83/Test/README.md

 1. Based in Washington, DC

-1. Have worked remote for over 6years.
+1. Have worked remote for over 6 years.

 1. Started in museums as a curator.